-What Does it Take to Be an Electric Motor, and Power Tool Repairer?
+What Do Electric Motor, and Power Tool Repairer Do?

 - Inspect electrical connections, wiring, relays, charging resistance boxes, and storage batteries, following wiring diagrams.

 - Set machinery for proper performance, using computers.

 - Maintain stocks of parts.

 Things an Electric Motor Repairer Should Know How to Do

 Electric Motor, and Power Tool Repairers state the following job skills are important in their day-to-day work.

 Repairing: Repairing machines or systems using the needed tools.

 Troubleshooting: Determining causes of operating errors and deciding what to do about it.

 Equipment Maintenance: Performing routine maintenance on equipment and determining when and what kind of maintenance is needed.